-C-RET-FAN-QTY (1, 1 - 1,000,000, -)
+C-RET-FAN-QTY

 The total number of return fans for all of the systems combined to make up this SYSTEM command.
+This is an integer symbol with a default of 1.
 The rules processor will use this value to calculate the average BHP per fan.
 This value is then used to determine the budget supply fan type.

-C-RF-TOT-BHP (0, 0.0 - 10,000 hp, optional)
+C-RF-TOT-BHP